 Janice and her husband, David, met at a Deanery lunch party and have two grown-up sons.

 Lay Member of Chapter – Mrs Caroline Spencer

-Caroline has been active in church life and governance for many years.
-She is a member of the General Synod, Chair of the Canterbury Diocesan Licensed Ministries Framework, and a member of the Canterbury Archbishop’s Council.She is an Honorary Fellow of Canterbury Christ Church University.
+Caroline was installed as a Lay Member of Chapter in December 2003: one of the first Lay Members and the first woman on Chapter.She has been active in church life and governance throughout her adult life.
+A former member of the General Synod, she has also served as Chair of the Canterbury Diocesan Licensed Ministries Framework and as a member of the Canterbury Archbishop’s Council.
+Currently, she is Lay Chair of West Bridge Deanery.She is an Honorary Fellow of Canterbury Christ Church University.

-Caroline worships at Wye Parish Church where she is involved in the ministry of welcome and makes the coffee.
+Caroline worships at Wye Parish Church where she is involved in the ministry of welcome and sometimes makes the coffee.